 PROFESSIONAL INDIANMEAL MOTH CONTROL- NASSAU COUNTY, NEW YORK

 Indianmeal moths, also known as pantry, weevil, flour, and grain moths, infest stored food products.
 The larvae of these moths have been found in grains, cornmeal, flour, dried fruits, nuts, dry pet food, powdered milk, seeds, chocolate, and candy.
+Pantry moth larvae can chew through cardboard and thin plastic bags, so they can easily get into supposedly sealed food items.
 Adult moths measure 3/8" in length and have a 3/4" wingspan.
 The distal two-thirds of their forewings are usually reddish brown with a copper luster.
 They can also be dark gray or bronze.
 The proximal one-third of their forewings are grayish brown with a dark band at the intersection between the proximal and distal regions.
 The hindwings, in general, are consistently gray.
-This moth is not native to India but was named for feeding on Indian meal or cornmeal.
+This moth is not native to India but was named for feeding on Indian meal (cornmeal).
 This pest lives in a wide range of conditions and is found on every continent except Antarctica.
-Indianmeal moths belong to the family Pyralidae, and in the United States, they are most commonly found in the state of Florida, where they thrive in a tropical habitat.
+Indianmeal moths belong to the family Pyralidae and can be found throughout the United States; they are among the most common pantry pests in New York, where they frequently infest residential homes, restaurants, supermarkets, food processing facilities, and food storage warehouses.

 Indianmeal moths have a pair of forewings that serve to protect their hindwings.
 Scales cover the wings of moths.